Lin Biao: Legacy

 Graffiti with Lin Biao's foreword to Mao's Little Red Book.
 Lin's name (lower right) was later scratched out, presumably after his death.

-Lin Biao was survived by Doudou and one other daughter.
+Lin Biao was survived by Lin Liheng (also known as Doudou) and one other daughter.
 All military officials identified as being close to Lin or his family (most of China's high military command) were purged within weeks of Lin's disappearance.
 On 14 September, Zhou announced to the Politburo that four of the highest-ranking military officials in China were immediately suspended from duty and ordered to submit self-criticisms admitting their associations with Lin.
 This announcement was quickly followed by the arrest of ninety-three people suspected of being close to Lin, and within a month of Lin's disappearance over 1,000 senior Chinese military officials were purged.
 The official purge of Lin's supporters continued until it was closed by the 10th Central Committee in August 1973.
 The incident marked the end of the myth within the Party that Mao had always been absolutely correct.
 The National Day celebrations on 1 October 1971, were cancelled.

 The news of Lin's death was announced to all Communist Party officials in mid-October 1971, and to the Chinese public in November.
 The news was publicly received with shock and confusion.
 Mao Zedong was especially disturbed by the incident: his health deteriorated, and he became depressed.
 At the end of 1971, he became seriously ill; he suffered a stroke in January 1972, received emergency medical treatment, and his health remained unstable.
 Mao became nostalgic about some of his revolutionary comrades whose purging Lin had supported, and backed Zhou Enlai's efforts to conduct a widespread rehabilitation of veteran revolutionaries, and to correct some of the excesses of the Cultural Revolution (which he blamed on Lin Biao).
 In the aftermath of the purge of Lin's supporters, Zhou Enlai replaced Lin as the second most powerful man in China, and Jiang Qing and her followers were never able to displace him.
 Without the support of Lin, Jiang was unable to prevent Zhou's efforts to improve China's relationship with the United States, or to rehabilitate cadres who had been purged during the Cultural Revolution.
 The clause in the Party constitution indicating that Lin was Mao's successor was not officially amended until the 10th Central Committee in August 1973.